 In India, summers meant pickle-making season, and it was a full-on ritual in our home.
 Unripe green mangoes were bought in bulk, soaked in water, and then expertly sliced using a traditional cutter called Adkitta.
 The mango pieces were sprinkled with turmeric and left to dry just enough to give them a nice bite.

-And while I love sharing this nostalgic mango pickle recipe, you can also try my Fresh Turmeric Pickle recipe for something different and equally delightful!
+And while I love sharing this nostalgic mango pickle recipe, you can also try my mom's Mango Chutney and Fresh Turmeric Pickle recipe for something different and equally delightful!

 Ingredients